cogdog/splotbox/README.md

 If you have problems, feature suggestions, piles of unmarked bills to send my way, please [contact me via the issues area](https://github.com/cogdog/splotbox/issues) on this repo.

 ## Requirements

 I will make the big leap in that you have a self hosted Wordpress site and can install themes.
-The SPLOTbox theme is a child theme based on the  [Garfunkle theme by Anders Noren](https://wordpress.org/themes/garfunkel).
-Install that first from your Wordpress Dashboard.

-Then install the splotbox theme to Wordpress directly by ftping or using the downloaded ZIP for this repo.

 ### Installing SPLOTbox from Scratch

 Using this theme requires a self-hosted--or institutionally hosted (lucky you)-- Wordpress site (the kind that you download from [wordpress.org](http://www.wordpress.org).
 You cannot use this theme on the free "wordpress.com" site.
-Maybe check out [Reclaim Hosting](https://reclaimhosting.com/) if you need to set up your own hosting space.
+Maybe check out [Reclaim Hosting](https://reclaimhosting.com/) to set up your own hosting space.

 SPLOTbox is a child theme based on [the free and elegant Garfunkel theme by Anders Noren](https://wordpress.org/themes/garfunkel).
 Install this theme first from within the Wordpress Dashboard under **Appearance** -- **Themes** searching on `Gardfunkel`.